 What Can You Expect?

 It's hard to know what the future holds with MS. Everyone who has this disease is different.
 Some people have only a few mild attacks.
 Others get more severe and frequent attacks.
-The progression of RRMS can be hard to predict.
+The progression can be hard to predict.